- U Visa Travel: Fingerprints, Visas (Nonimmigrant-U + Immigrant-929), Border Entries (CBP)

 - Referrals to Service Providers: Advocates in the U.S. and Abroad

-The purpose of the U Visa Travel information is to facilitate all the complications of the U.S. consulates and embassies, as they evolve with their practices on (1) our clients petitioning for U Nonimmigrant status who need to get fingerprints for their biometrics abroad, (2) our clients with U Nonimmigrant status who need a U Nonimmigrant entry visa, (3) our clients attempting to obtain admission to the U.S. on U status through a border crossing with Customs and Border Protection, and (4) our clients with approved I-929 petitions who need to enter on an Immigrant visa.
+The purpose of the U Visa Travel page is to facilitate all the complications of the U.S. consulates and embassies, as they evolve with their practices on (1) our clients petitioning for U Nonimmigrant status who need to get fingerprints for their biometrics abroad, (2) our clients with U Nonimmigrant status who need a U Nonimmigrant entry visa, (3) our clients attempting to obtain admission to the U.S. on U status through a border crossing with Customs and Border Protection, and (4) our clients with approved I-929 petitions who need to enter on an Immigrant visa.
 While you may already know how the process should work, each consulate and embassy continues to maintain its own policies and procedures.

-The purpose of the U Visa Certifiers information is to pool our knowledge on not only who the certifying officers are and where to send the requests, but the most updated policies and practices, nationwide.
+The purpose of the U Visa Certifiers page is to pool our knowledge on not only who the certifying officers are and where to send the requests, but the most updated policies and practices, nationwide.
 We want this work to be efficient for us and not overwhelming for law enforcement.
 The goal is to update information on every state and federal agency, whether they do or don’t sign certifications.

 We are also keeping a list of Referrals to Service Providers for members to share details on intake procedures for cross-referring U visa cases.
-You will also have access to the contact information of all members, for follow-up on members’ entries.
+You will also have access to the contact information of all Members, for follow-up on members’ entries.
 Finally, members can share service providers abroad who may be able to assist clients while they are outside the U.S.

 WHO CAN JOIN